Opening F-111 dump and burn at Riverfire 2006, an annual fireworks/RAAF spectacular at South Bank in Brisbane, Saturday September 2nd 2006

 What it does is take the net position: Total external assets (owned in other countries) of every individual , company, and government institution, then subtracts the total external liabilities.

-See the page below for how much we are individually and corporately in debt to "managed funds" (in Australia as well as overseas).
+See the chart below for how much we are individually and corporately in debt to "managed funds" (in Australia as well as overseas).

 And at the end of the day, as the scripture says, each one of us has to bear his own load, whether as individuals, company directors or politicians.
 Ahh the Lord knows.